Explore the beautiful grounds and gardens at Knock Shrine!

-The ground and gardens at Knock Shrine are maintained by dedicated team of horticulturalists.
+For many pilgrims, taking time to walk through the gardens and experience the beauty and peace of the Shrine is an important part of their pilgrimage.
+The ground and gardens at Knock Shrine are maintained by dedicated team of gardeners, led by a head of horticulture.
 Every care is taken to ensure that the gardens are impeccably displayed for all visiting pilgrims to enjoy.

 Throughout the spring and summer months, the grounds at Knock Shrine come alive with an array of beautiful colours and a variety of plants and flowers.